UCL-Chimera/bellerophon/DataSafeHaven/Getting an account on DSH.md

 The IAA will request that you be added and you will receive an email asking you to choose and attend a session with the DSH where you will get your credentials.

-***Note to IAA***: Leave sufficient time between the certificate being uploaded and creating a new user for the certificate to be recorded.
+***Note to IAA***: Leave sufficient time between the certificate being uploaded and trying to create a new user for the certificate to have been fully recorded in the IDS systems.

 ## Step 4